LuaiGhazi/findAField/README.md

 * [Future Work](#future-work)

 ## General info
 This project is a CRUD application that allows users to create accounts and submit images, reviews, and information about local soccer fields.
-The applicaiton also includes an interactive map that allows users to get a quick glimpse of the fields that are closest to them.
+The application also includes an interactive map that allows users to get a quick glimpse of the fields that are closest to them.

 ## Live demo